 It’s clear that TikTok is a highly engaged, heavily subscribed, and aggressively growing social media platform—a new-age network that is proving very influential in the current climate.

-The convenient mobile-native nature of TikTok, coupled with its creative lean and digestible bite-sized content are elements that have propelled the platform's colossal success in recent times.
+The convenient mobile-native nature of TikTok, coupled with its creative and bite-sized content are elements that have propelled the platform's colossal success in recent times.

-While Musical.ly was solely music-based, TikTok taps into a broader spectrum of creativity, encompassing a range of niche communities including comedy, dance, fashion, and even food.
+While Musical.ly focused on music, TikTok taps into a broader spectrum of creativity, encompassing a range of niche communities such as comedy, dance, fashion, and food.

-Younger cohorts, particularly those belonging to the Gen Z tribe are flocking to TikTok in pursuit of the growing number of micro-influencers now active on the platform.
+Younger cohorts, particularly those belonging to the Gen Z tribe are flocking to TikTok in pursuit of the influencers active on the platform.
 It seems that many young digital natives are migrating away from the ‘big social players’ to connect with those who have interests and outlooks more closely aligned with their own.

-Using the hashtag #InMyDenim, GUESS challenged users to post videos of themselves wearing their favorite denim garments, boosting their reach with the help of influential content creators including @ourfire (2.3 million followers) and @madison_willow (983,000 followers).
+Using the hashtag #InMyDenim, GUESS challenged users to post videos of themselves wearing their favorite denim garments, boosting their reach with the help of influential content creators.
+The hashtag sponsored by the brand has seen over 55 million views and went viral when it launched.

 Tapping into the foodie niche, TikTok worked in collaboration with culinary influencers with its #SavortheFlavor campaign.